etemi1/SocialBuzz-Accenture-Virtual-Intership/README.md

 In this Project i am assuming the role of a Data Analyst for Accenture.

 # INSTRUCTIONS:
-Here is the background information on your task
 You’ve been assigned to a new project and the first thing you must do is get up to speed with the business problem that this project is tackling, the requirements that need to be fulfilled as deliverables and the alignment of internal teams with the client.

 You will be working within a large team at Accenture and there will be several people on your team doing different roles to make this project a success.